microsoft/botframework-solutions/solutions/Virtual-Assistant/src/csharp/skills/automotiveskill/readme.md

 ﻿
-# Enterprise Bot Template - Deploying your Bot
+Automotive Skill - Deploying your Skill for non-skill model usage

 > [!NOTE]
 > This topics applies to v4 version of the SDK.